swilgosz/hanamimastery/data/episodes/54-complete-hanami-stack.md

 Having that fixed, let me open the article's show view file, and add the article fetching logic there.
 Similar to the *index* view, I need the repository and expose the object I want to work with in the template - but this time I'll need the `:id` parameter from the request, so this is what I use in the block.

-Then inside, I'm just going to find the article by id.
+Then inside, I'm just going to *find* the article by its ID.

 ```ruby
 # app/views/articles/show.rb